tprashant-21/tprashant-21/README.md

 - 📄 [Resume](https://drive.google.com/file/d/1UG1HnXYPaX_5cR4SQ9qteC_Y-XgjV1fG/view?usp=drive_link)

-- ⚡ Fun fact **you will like me instantly if you are into stand up comedy and soccer**
+- ⚡ **you will like me instantly if you are into stand up comedy and soccer**

 <h3 align="left">Connect with me:</h3>
 <p align="left">